filipelinhares/mussarela/README.md

 [**Documentation**](https://github.com/filipelinhares/mussarela/wiki)

-## Why another?
+## Why?

-I was using bourbon and others for a time, but he has more than i need and didn't have what i need too, so i decide to build my own set of mixins.
+I used bourbon for a while but it has many features I don't need while lacking some that I do.
+So I decided to build my own set of mixins.

 ## Installation